baltth/ETL/README.md

 ### Building as external project

 The project can be used as a CMake [external project](https://cmake.org/cmake/help/latest/module/ExternalProject.html), this is the preferred way of using in another CMake project.
+Please check `libetl-ep.cmake` as an example for fetching and interfacing.
+A test project using this is available `tests/ep-test`.

 ### Direct use